uvoglu/wp-plain-blocks/README.md

-# wp-plain-blocks
+# Plain Blocks

-A collection of plain (unstyled) Gutenberg bocks
+A collection of plain (unstyled) Gutenberg blocks, intended to use in connection with utility CSS classes.